 Leaders will be able to scan their sign sheets, upload them and fill out their trip report on line.
 They have the option of receiving a copy of their report by e-mail.
 Instructions and help are provided.
 For more information, click here.

-Click here to download the Winter issue of Footnotes, our chapter's newsletter.
+Click here to download the Summer issue of Footnotes, our chapter's newsletter.

 Join AMC!
 First time members get a 20 percent discount!
 Click this link for our secure server.